hietalai/academic-kickstart/content/teaching/ndab02/1-visualisering.markdown

 summary:
 date: 2020-07-06T23:44:57+02:00
 lastmod: 2020-07-06T23:44:57+02:00
-draft: true  # Is this a draft? true/false
+draft: false  # Is this a draft? true/false
 toc: true  # Show table of contents? true/false
 type: docs  # Do not modify.
+weight: 2

 # Add menu entry to sidebar.
 # - Substitute `example` with the name of your course/documentation folder.
 # - name: Declare this menu item as a parent with ID `name`.
-# - parent: Reference a parent ID if this page is a child
+# - parent: Reference a parent ID if this page is a child.
 # - weight: Position of link in menu.
 menu:
   ndab02:
     name: Visualisering
-    # parent: YourParentID
+    parent: NDAB02
     weight: 1
 ---